Who is Manar Hashmi?

 As a producer of her own music, Manar continues to be amazed and inspired by the power of music technology.
 She has experience using Studio One, Garageband, Logic, and Digital Performer.

 Manar Hashmi – violinist and instrumentalist

 Manar’s work as a composer takes considerable influence from her experience as a performer.
+Throughout the years, Manar has developed an eclectic taste and a love for connecting with other musicians through shared performance experiences.
 Having been playing violin since the fourth grade, Manar has had time to participate in a wide range of musical activities, from being first violinist for Purcell’s opera Dido and Aeneas to being in the pit orchestras for productions of A Chorus Line and The Sound of Music.
 She has performed music for a ballet, played a period instrument in a Baroque orchestra, and played in a pop band.
-Most recently, she performed on the viola in a movement from Mendelssohn’s String Quartet Op.
-13. Throughout the years, she has developed an eclectic taste and a love for connecting with other musicians through shared performance experiences.
+She started seriously developing her inner violist when she performed on the viola in a movement from Mendelssohn’s String Quartet Op.
+13. This season, she continues performing on the viola whenever she is needed, such as in performances of opera classics and a program of Baroque music by women composers.

 Manar has a passion for Baroque music that led her to organize and direct a series of Baroque Music Events.
 These events were rehearsals of Baroque music that were open to any instrumentalist and any audience.
 Instrumentalists of all ages and experience levels participated and it was a successful and wonderful community experience.
 Manar hopes to bring the joy of Baroque music to as many people as possible in the coming years.

 Her work to create that series of events was what earned her an invitation to play in a historically informed Baroque orchestra, where she was the youngest member.
 Playing on a period instrument was key to Manar’s development as a performer of Early Music and as a chamber musician.